 - 15% saturated fatty acids

-A 2014 study tried to find out if monounsaturated fatty acids from other foods would have the same effect as olive oil.
+A 2014 study tried to find out if monounsaturated fatty acids from other foods have the same effect to health as olive oil.
 Data from over 840K people showed that only olive oil is associated with a reduced risk of all-cause mortality, cardiovascular events, and stroke.
 Other monounsaturated fatty acids rich foods didn’t have any significant risk reduction (4).

 - antiviral and

 - immunomodulator activities.

 So, polyphenols found in the extra virgin olive oil are possibly helpful to (1):

 Olive polyphenols are mainly responsible for the biter taste of olive oil.

 According to the European Journal of Clinical Nutrition, olive oil contains a decent amount of polyphenols.
 It contains 62 mg polyphenols per 100g.

 It’s by far the richest vegetable oil in polyphenols.
 The second vegetable oil high in polyphenols is the rapeseed oil, with only 17 mg per 100g.